 ||Energy and public utility economics||Veritas Economic Consulting, LLC|

 |Dan McFarland||Technical Expert||Energy efficient building||Southern Energy Management|

 ||Landscape architect/ green contracting||Skanska USA Building|

 The Environmental Advisory Board (EAB) was established to provide feedback and advice to council on policies, ordinances and administrative procedures regarding environmental protection and conservation of energy and natural resources.
-The first meeting took place on July 23, 2008.
-The board met twice a month for four months including a 4-hour work session on August 9, 2008.
-The board met monthly since December, except for July, including a 4-hour work session on Saturday, February 28.
+The board meets monthly, typically the first Tuesday of the month, with the exception of no meeting in July and December.

 The Environmental Advisory Board established a guiding principle that the Town of Cary should lead by example.
 Increasing the environmental stewardship of the community will enhance the quality of life of all who live and work in the Town by making it cleaner, more pleasant and healthier.
 The Town of Cary must ensure that its own projects, initiatives and operations are sustainable – environmentally, economically and socially – as it encourages and regulates such sustainable actions throughout the community.